 LORRAINE DUTCHER MINOR

-Ms. Lorraine Dutcher Minor is a past president of the Genealogy Club of the Montgomery County Historical Society and has served as chair of the Education Committee.
-Ms. Minor has completed the National Genealogical Society home study course and several Family History courses from Brigham Young University and attended the National Institute on Genealogical Research.
-She is a volunteer at the Washington DC Family History Center in Kensington, MD and teaches classes and speaks locally on basic genealogical subjects.
-She is currently doing research on her ancestors from Maine, New York, Michigan, Wisconsin and Ohio and helping her husband with research in Tennessee and Kentucky.
+Ms. Lorraine Dutcher Minor has been researching her family for over 25 years.
+She is past president of the Genealogical Society of the Montgomery County Historical Society, has served as chair of the Education Committee, and is currently Co-Program Chair.
+She completed the National Genealogical Society home study course and several Family History courses from Brigham Young University and attended the National Institute on Genealogical Research.
+She teaches classes and speaks locally on basic genealogical subjects, and as a volunteer for the Washington DC Family History Center in Kensington, MD, she leads the Beginners Special Interest Group.
+Concurrently, she is researching her ancestors from Maine, New York, Michigan, Wisconsin, Ohio, Lithuania, and Poland and helping her husband with research in Tennessee, Kentucky, North Carolina, and Virginia.

 A native of Montgomery County, William Offutt is a retired public school and Montgomery College teacher.
-He is the author of Bethesda: A Social History and A History of Montgomery County as well as numerous articles for local newspapers and the Montgomery County Historical Society.
+He is the author of Bethesda: A Social History and A History of Montgomery County as well as numerous articles for local newspapers and for Montgomery History.
 He and his wife live in Bethesda.